Frequently Asked Questions

 Who can see my information?
 Only people involved in your care will have access to your health information.
-This means doctors, nurses and other healthcare providers who have a treatment, payment, or operations relationship with you may see your information.
-There are strict legal guidelines that limit who may access patient information.
-Access to health records is monitored and audited by etHIN to ensure patient privacy.
+This means doctors, nurses and other healthcare providers who participate in etHIN and have a treatment, payment, or healthcare operations relationship with you may see your information.
+There are strict legal guidelines that limit who may access your patient information.
+All access to health records is monitored and audited by etHIN to ensure patient privacy.

 Can I access my or my family’s medical records through etHIN? etHIN provides access to patient medical records to treating healthcare providers only.
-If you need copies of your medical records or test results for you or your family, you should request them from your physician’s office. etHIN is not a patient portal that can be used by patients to retrieve their own or their family members’ medical records.
+If you need copies of medical records or test results for you or your family, you should request them from your physician’s office. etHIN is not a patient portal that can be used by patients to retrieve their own or their family members’ medical records.

 How is my personal health information protected? etHIN uses state-of-the-art systems to protect your health information against such risks as loss or unauthorized access, destruction, inappropriate use, modification, or disclosure.
 Unlike a paper chart, every access of your medical information through etHIN by any authorized user is logged electronically and is audited.
 All systems, including provider EHRs and etHIN’s network, must comply with the security provisions of federal and state laws such as HIPAA.
 For added assurance, the etHIN system is subjected to regular third-party security audits.
 Protection of your personal health information is of the utmost concern at etHIN.